DocSunset/sygaldry/sygaldry/sygsa-max17055/sygsa-max17055.lili.md

 // Define registers for the MAX17055 fuel gauge enum regAddr
 {
-STATUS_REG      = 0x00, //Maintains all flags related to alert thresholds and battery insertion or removal.
+STATUS_REG      = 0x00, ///< Maintains all flags related to alert thresholds and battery insertion or removal.
-AGE_REG         = 0x07, //calculated percentage value of capacity compared to original design capacity.
+AGE_REG         = 0x07, ///< calculated percentage value of capacity compared to original design capacity.
-TEMP_REG        = 0x08, //Temperature of MAX17055 chip
+TEMP_REG        = 0x08, ///<Temperature of MAX17055 chip
-VCELL_REG       = 0x09, //VCell reports the voltage measured between BATT and CSP.
+VCELL_REG       = 0x09, ///< VCell reports the voltage measured between BATT and CSP.
-AVGVCELL_REG    = 0x19, //The AvgVCell register reports an average of the VCell register readings.
+AVGVCELL_REG    = 0x19, ///< The AvgVCell register reports an average of the VCell register readings.
-CURRENT_REG     = 0x0A, //Voltage between the CSP and CSN pins, and would need to convert to current AVGCURRENT_REG  = 0x0B, //The AvgCurrent register reports an average of Current register readings REPSOC_REG      = 0x06, //The Reported State of Charge of connected battery.
+CURRENT_REG     = 0x0A, ///< Voltage between the CSP and CSN pins, and would need to convert to current AVGCURRENT_REG  = 0x0B, ///< The AvgCurrent register reports an average of Current register readings REPSOC_REG      = 0x06, ///< The Reported State of Charge of connected battery.
-ICHTERM_REG     = 0x1E, // Register fo setting end of charge current
+ICHTERM_REG     = 0x1E, ///< Register fo setting end of charge current
-REPCAP_REG      = 0x05, //Reported Capacity.
+REPCAP_REG      = 0x05, ///< Reported Capacity.
-TTE_REG         = 0x11, //How long before battery is empty (in ms).
+TTE_REG         = 0x11, ///< How long before battery is empty (in ms).
-TTF_REG         = 0x20, //How long until the battery is full (in ms) DESIGNCAP_REG   = 0x18, //Capacity of battery inserted, not typically used for user requested capacity VEMPTY_REG      = 0x3A, //Register for voltage when the battery is empty dQACC_REG       = 0x45, //Register for dQAcc dPACC_REG       = 0x46, //Register for dPAcc
+TTF_REG         = 0x20, ///< How long until the battery is full (in ms)
+DESIGNCAP_REG   = 0x18, ///< Capacity of battery inserted, not typically used for user requested capacity VEMPTY_REG      = 0x3A, ///< Register for voltage when the battery is empty dQACC_REG       = 0x45, ///< Register for dQAcc
+dPACC_REG       = 0x46, ///< Register for dPAcc
-MODELCFG_REG    = 0xDB, // Register for MODELCFG
+MODELCFG_REG    = 0xDB, ///< Register for MODELCFG
-RCOMPP0_REG     = 0x38, // Register for learned parameter rcomp0, open circuit voltage characterisation
+RCOMPP0_REG     = 0x38, ///< Register for learned parameter rcomp0, open circuit voltage characterisation
-TEMPCO_REG      = 0x39, // Register for learned parameter tempco, temperature compensation information
+TEMPCO_REG      = 0x39, ///< Register for learned parameter tempco, temperature compensation information
-FULLCAP_REG     = 0x10, // Register for learned parameter full capacity
+FULLCAP_REG     = 0x10, ///< Register for learned parameter full capacity
-CYCLES_REG      = 0x17, // Register for learned parameter charge cycles
+CYCLES_REG      = 0x17, ///< Register for learned parameter charge cycles
-FULLCAPNORM_REG = 0x23, // Register for learned parameter full capacity (normalised)
+FULLCAPNORM_REG = 0x23, ///< Register for learned parameter full capacity (normalised)
 };

 // Set Fuel Gauge I2C address